Sports in Georgia (U.S. state): Golf

 The Masters Tournament, played in Augusta at Augusta National Golf Club in April is one of four major golf tournaments played in the United States.
 The tournament was created in 1931 by Bobby Jones and Clifford Roberts, a financier from New York City.
 The course was designed by golf course architect Alister MacKenzie.
 Notable golfers from Georgia include Atlanta native Jones, noted as the greatest amateur golfer ever, Davis Love III of Sea Island and Tommy Aaron of Gainesville.

 Rugby

 Georgia has professional Rugby league and Rugby union clubs based in Atlanta.
-The Atlanta Rhinos will join the North American Rugby League for its inaugural season in 2022.
+The Atlanta Rhinos joined the North American Rugby League for its inaugural season in 2022.
 They previously played semi-professionally in the USA Rugby League, winning 1 championship in 2017.
 Rugby ATL were founded in 2018 and began play in Major League Rugby in 2020.

 Table of professional teams

 Motorsports

 Georgia is home to approximately twenty-two race tracks and drag strips.
 Some of the twenty-two tracks in Georgia are the Atlanta Motor Speedway, Road Atlanta (where the Petit Le Mans is held), Atlanta Dragway, Dixie Speedway and Roebling Road Raceway.
 One of the most famous racers to come from Georgia is Bill Elliott.